Jonas Gilman Clark: Life in California, New York City, and Worcester

 Clark sold his hardware business to his brothers, and moved his capital to business in California.
 His first business venture in California was not successful because he lost his money because of the ineptitude of his partner.
 He formed a second partnership, and in 1853 went to San Francisco to run his business.
 He achieved success in the furniture business.

 In 1860 Clark liquidated his businesses because of medical reasons.
-He reinvested his fortunes in the San Francisco area, particularly in real estate.
+He reinvested his fortunes in the San Francisco area, particularly in real estate, where he owned the Rancho Arroyo de la Alameda.
+Other investments included the Spring Valley Water Company.

 When the American Civil War began, Clark supported the Union cause; he was active in multiple Union causes.

 In 1868 he purchased a mansion on Fifth Avenue in New York City.
 He started collecting rare books and art works, and also invested in securities and real estate.

 He made trips to Europe.
 He developed a deep interest in higher education; he visited and collected information about the universities in Europe.

+In 1864, Clark moved to Boston, where his investments included the Studio Building.

 Clark and his wife, Susan, shifted to Worcester in 1878.
 He started to liquidate his California and New York area holdings in the early 1880s.
+He served on the board of the Providence and Worcester Railroad.
 He started collecting a compact plot of land in the growing South End of Worcester in 1881.
 He had acquired most of a block that bordered Main Street by the fall of 1885.